strblr/pegase/README.md

 ### Cut operator

 Pegase implements the concept of [cut points](http://ceur-ws.org/Vol-1269/paper232.pdf) in the form of a cut operator: `^`.
-There are times when, passing a certain point in an alternative, you know *for sure* that every remaining alternatives would also fail and thus don't need to be tried out.
-That "point" can be marked explicitly by `^` in your peg expression and has the effect to **commit to the current alternative**: even if it were to fail past that point, the *first parent alternatives* would not be tried out.
+There are times when, passing a certain point in an ordered choice expression (or *alternative*), you know *for sure* that every remaining options would fail.
+That "point" can be marked explicitly by `^` in your peg expression and has the effect to **commit to the current alternative**: even if it were to fail afterwards, the *first parent alternatives* would not be tried out.
 In other words, the cut operator prevents local backtracking.

-An example will explain it better: let's say you want to write a compiler for a C-like language.
+Let's say you want to write a compiler for a C-like language.
 You define an `instr` rule that can match an `if` statement, a `while` loop or a `do...while` loop.
-If the terminal `'if'` successfully matched, then *even* if the rest of the expression fails, there is just no way for an alternative `while` loop or a `do...while` loop to match.
+If the terminal `'if'` successfully matched, then *even* if the rest of the expression fails, there is just no way for a `while` loop or a `do...while` loop to match.
 That means you can insert a *cut point* right after `'if'`.
 The same reasoning can be applied to the `'while'` terminal, but is useless for `'do'` since it's already the last alternative.

 ```js
 peg`